 Available from Baker & Son, 29 New Street, Wellington

-Everyone is expected to have a polo shirt, a pair of shorts and a pair of tracksuit bottoms/leggings as a minimum.
-Additional items include a Skirt, socks and performance top.
+Everyone is expected to have a Madeley Academy polo shirt, a pair of Madeley Academy shorts (cycling shorts are not permitted) and a pair of Madeley Academy tracksuit bottoms/leggings as a minimum.
+Additional items include a skirt, socks and performance top.

 Extreme hairstyles are not allowed – this includes vivid, unnatural colours, bright hair extensions and shaved patterns.